Andy Agosto

 Andrew Agosto (born 11 September 1970) is a Puerto Rican boxer.

 Amateur career

 He competed in the 1988 Summer Olympics.

 Professional boxing record

-On 13 December, 1997, Agosto fought Johnny Tapia for the future International Boxing Hall of Famer's International Boxing Federation and World Boxing Organization's world Junior Bantanweight championship belts at Pompano Beach, Florida.
+On 13 December 1997, Agosto fought Johnny Tapia for the future International Boxing Hall of Famer's International Boxing Federation and World Boxing Organization's world Junior Bantamweight championship belts at Pompano Beach, Florida.
 Agosto lost by a wide unanimous decision.